 Ted lived on Rittenhouse Street, in East Germantown, until age 12 and then moved to a small section of Springfield, Montgomery County, called Northwoods.
 The nearby towns are Oreland and Glenside.
 Ted began his writing career while a student at Penn Charter School (class of '69).
 Each Monday, en route to school, he dropped off weekly wrapups of PC sports activities at the offices of The Germantown Courier.

 While spending two years at Ithaca College, Ted majored in TV-radio, announced several basketball games on the campus radio station and learned from such guest lecturers as "Twilight Zone" creator Rod Serling.

 After transferring to Temple, he began working part-time as a reporter/proofreader at Montgomery Newspapers, in Fort Washington, and he became a full-time staff member in the spring of 1972.

-His bosses/mentors in the newspaper business have been Ray Corley, Germantown Courier; Art Wolfe (RIP), Montgomery Newspapers; Herb Stutz, Philadelphia Bulletin; and six men at the Philadelphia Daily News -- executive sports editors Mike Rathet, Pat McLoone and Josh Barnett and sports editors Gene Quinn, Brian Toolan, Pat McLoone, Caesar Alsop (RIP) and Josh Barnett.
+His bosses/mentors in the newspaper business have been Ray Corley, Germantown Courier; Art Wolfe (RIP), Montgomery Newspapers; Herb Stutz, Philadelphia Bulletin; and six men at the Philadelphia Daily News -- executive sports editors Mike Rathet, Pat McLoone and Josh Barnett and sports editors Gene Quinn, Brian Toolan, Pat McLoone, Caesar Alsop (RIP), Josh Barnett and Chuck Bausman.
 Ted wrote about Pat when he played basketball for La Salle High.

-Many times through the years, Ted has been given opportunities to "move up" in the business by switching to college or professional beats.
-He has politely declined.
+Many times through the years, Ted was given opportunities to "move up" in the business by switching to college or professional beats.
+He politely declined.
 His feelings on the matter: Why would I give up the best job at this paper?
 There's nothing more enjoyable than reporting on the triumphs of young people.